Editor’s note: Updated July 2019.

 Ideally, these goals are mapped out when a content strategy is first devised, but strategists need to keep a watchful eye on everything their teams produce to ensure content and business goals are strongly aligned.

-Of course, all of that content needs to live somewhere and be released at the right time to support marketing campaigns.
+Of course, all of that engaging content needs to live somewhere and be released at the right time to support marketing campaigns.
 Content management is another critical responsibility for content strategists, requiring them to check that blog pages are regularly updated, downloadable materials are properly gated and that social media feeds share the content that’s relevant to a brand’s current marketing campaign.
-It’s a lot to juggle, but the best content strategists are born multitaskers.
+It’s a lot to juggle, but the best content marketers and strategists are born multitaskers.

 Content audits: Keeping strategists honest